djmannion/img_freq_web/README.md

 This hosts the code and files for a website that allows for interactive exploration of image Fourier analysis.

+This website could potentially be useful for teaching purposes.

 Contents:

 * [Demonstration](https://github.com/djmannion/img_freq_web#demonstration)